silverstripe/silverstripe-userhelp-content/docs/en/index.md

 title: CMS User help

-# SilverStripe CMS User help guide
+# Silverstripe CMS User help guide

-This site is a user-focused reference targeted at editors and administrators who create and manage content on SilverStripe CMS websites.
+This site is a user-focused reference targeted at editors and administrators who create and manage content on Silverstripe CMS websites.
-This guide applies to version 4.x of the CMS (all releases in the SilverStripe 4 release line).
+This guide applies to version 4.x of the CMS (all releases in the Silverstripe CMS 4 release line).

 This User help guide also covers a number of [modules](https://addons.silverstripe.org) which may or may not be installed for your site.
 Refer to the intro for each chapter to find out the prerequisites for using a feature.